kolleg24 Englisch | Folge 11

 ⟹ When I came home from work, my aunt was making dinner.

-⟹ As I was driving to home for Christmas, it started to snow.
+⟹ As I was driving home for Christmas, it started to snow.

 Signal words